Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Conclusions

+It is also not absolutely clear that the simple assumption made in the Introduction, that the polariton-polariton interaction strength is just given by the exciton-exciton interaction strength times the exciton fraction of the polaritons.
+The two-level coupling model for the polaritons is known to break down when the width of the LP and UP lines is comparable to their separation; a Feshbach-type resonance with the biexciton states can also complicate the calculation \cite{fesh}.

-Measurements at higher density consistently give values of the interaction constant that are lower than the values deduced at low density, and in the range predicted by the theory.
-This is consistent with the expectation that the polariton-polariton interaction strength decreases with density due to screening, as discussed in Appendix~\ref{appscreen}.
-In general, the many-body effects of screening and anticorrelation are expected to reduce the effective interaction strength and the blue shift from the nominal value \cite{zimm,laikht}.
-It seems likely then that the bare exciton-exciton interaction is best characterized by the low density value discussed above, with a multiplier which is less than the full number of quantum wells, and the high density value is an effective interaction reduced from the bare value by screening.
+Measurements when there are coherent extended states, as in BEC, consistently give values of the interaction constant that are lower than the values deduced at low density, and in the range predicted by the theory.
+In general, the many-body effects of screening and anticorrelation are expected to reduce the effective interaction strength and the blue shift from the nominal value \cite{zimm,laikht}, but the values reported at low density here are still greater than expected, and may be an effect of disorder in these structures.
+For example, as suggested by Keeling \cite{keeling-private}, polaritons may tend to congregate together in energy minima, causing them to feel an effectively higher density.
+This would not by itself explain why the scattering rates increase even more strongly, since they are propotional to $\tilde g^2 n$ while the blue shift is proportion to $\tilde g n$, but it may be part of the explanation.
+This effect would not occur for ensembles of quantum dots, because each particle is isolated in its own dot, so that spatial correlation effects will not occur.

 {\bf Acknowledgements}.
-This work has been supported by the National Science Foundation through grant DMR-2004570, and by Skoltech as part of the Skoltech-MIT Next Generation Program.
+This work has been supported by the National Science Foundation through grant DMR-2004570.
+We thank Jonathan Keeling and Sandy Fetter for useful discussions.